llvm/llvm-www/proposals/LP0004-project-governance.md

 * Project Council

 This proposal is a starting point.
 The fundamental goal of this proposal is to create a process that instills within our community a structure that allows the community to address existing problems and adapt to unforeseen challenges.
 If adopted, it should become a living document that evolves as the project and community evolve.
 This document, [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md), and other community governance documents should evolve through the proposal process.

+### Living Document

+On adoption this proposal will be a living document.
+Changes to the process will be proposed through PRs and reviewed through the [Decision Making process](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md).
+This proposal is not perfect, and should never be assumed to be static or fixed.

+Each year, the _project council_ will collect feedback from _area teams_, _maintainers_ and the wider community on what is working, not working, or could be improved.
+That feedback will be included in an annual report from the _project council_ on the state of the project and community.
+The report will be shared ahead of each election cycle, and may include proposals to evolve and improve community processes in the coming year.

+The _project council_ is strongly encouraged to hold sessions or roundtable discussions at the LLVM Developer Meetings to collect and discuss feedback on the governance process.

 ### Goals and Non-Goals